If else statement

 11 } else {

-12 fmt.Println("the number", num, "is odd")
+12 fmt.Println("The number", num, "is odd")

 13 }